itsvvill/stockUp/README.md

 - Edit/Update a transaction
 - Delete transactions

+## User Features

+- Ability to delete account

 ## Future Features

+- Ability to change user name
+- Ability to change or add profile picture
 - Additional metrics for transactions
 - Ability to update and create new categories